Can I Sue a Financial Advisor?

 It happens all too often in Texas and across the country.
 Investors work hard and save money to invest in stocks, bonds, mutual funds, or other securities, and their stockbrokers or investment advisors either intentionally or negligently cause them to lose everything they invested.

-Financial advisers are professionals who provide their services to both individuals and businesses who need advice on investments and financial planning.
-These people should be trusted individuals since large amounts of money are typically entrusted to them.
+Financial advisors are professionals who provide their services to individuals and businesses who need advice on investments and financial planning.

 This may occur when the financial advisor gets you to invest in stocks or commodities based on bad advice or outright lies, does not invest the money as you had requested or bilks you out of your funds through a Ponzi scheme or some other form of investment sham.
 The key is in determining whether or not the financial advisor was negligent or purposefully lost your funds.
 If you enter into a contract with a financial advisor, and they do not meet their part of the agreement, you may be entitled to receive compensation due to breach of contract laws.